top

 Washington, D.C., Residential Alzheimer’s Care (Memory Care): Laws, Costs & Financial Help

-In Washington, D.C., regulations, there are two types of communities that combine housing and health care.
-They are Community Residence Facilities and Assisted Living Residences.
-The difference is that Community Residence Facilities may only admit people who are ambulatory (able to move without assistance) and require minimal help with activities of daily living like eating and bathing.
-Assisted Living Residences, on the other hand, provide care to match a person’s specific needs, which might include hands-on assistance with activities of daily living and more.
+In Washington, D.C., there are two types of communities that combine housing and health care – Community Residence Facilities and Assisted Living Residences.
+The difference is that Community Residence Facilities may only admit people who are ambulatory (able to move without assistance) and require minimal help with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
+Assisted Living Residences, on the other hand, provide care to match a person’s specific needs, which might include hands-on assistance with Activities of Daily Living and more.
 Because of this, Assisted Living Residences are better for people with dementia.
 This is true in most cases except for patients in the earliest stages when there may be memory trouble but a person can still function independently.

 Assisted Living Residences must provide recreational and social activities.
 Other health and social services available to people in assisted living residences in the District of Columbia include: